alphagov/paas-team-manual/source/team/rotating_credentials.html.md

 <p><a href="/diagrams/ca-cert-rotations.jpg" target="_blank" rel="noopener noreferrer"><img src="/diagrams/ca-cert-rotations.jpg" alt="Illustration of the CA and certificate YAML fields being moved around by this process" /></a></p>

+#### Rotating SSO IDP keys

+We use single sign-on using Google and Microsoft to allow our tenants to sign in, without using a username and password stored in UAA.

+Google has two credentials: `client_id` and `client_secret`

+Microsoft functionally has three credentials `client_id`, `client_secret`, and `tenant_id`, however `tenant_id` is not secret, we just store it as such.

+UAA is not able of consuming multiple pairs of `client_id` and `client_secret`.
+Rotating these credentials will briefly prevent users from signing in to GOV.UK PaaS using single sign-on via the IDP with credentials currently being rotated.

+Rotating these credentials requires changing the values in `paas-credentials` and running the `upload-{google,microsoft}-oauth-secrets` Make tasks and then running `create-cloudfoundry`.

 ### AWS keys generated in the pipeline

 The deployer Concourse has a job for triggering the rotation of AWS keys generated in the pipeline.
 These keys currently include: